kango2/Annotation_EGAPx_gadi/README.md

 - The example script [1_prepare_download_for_offline.sh](https://github.com/kango2/Annotation_EGAPx_gadi/blob/main/1_prepare_download_for_offline.sh) submits job to the copyq queue, which **DOES** have internet access but is limited to 10 hours walltime.
 - Include all SRR accession numbers of the SRA dataset you want to use in input.yaml, and also the paths to all the local RNAseq fastq/fastq.gz files you want to use.
 Example `input.yaml` file [here](https://github.com/kango2/Annotation_EGAPx_gadi/blob/main/input.yaml)
 - SRA dataset needs to be downloaded using egapx, if you downloaded them with other methods and point to them as paths, it will not work offline. (this is a bug)
+- There are multiple ways to set up the SRR accession inside `input.yaml` for download, check their github page if interested.
 - The --force option is only needed if there are more than 20 SRA datasets to download.

 # Part 2 - Running EGAPx offline